nathancarter/weblurch/doc/plan.md

 ## Matching Module

-This is a re-implementation (and improvement) of the matching module from the desktop version of Lurch.
- * Create a file `src/matching.duo.litcoffee`.
- * Create a function for marking a variable as a metavariable with an attribute, and another for testing whether a variable is a metavariable.

-First, a supporting class, Match.
- * Create a Match class, representing an evolving match state throughout a matching process.
- * Give it members for using it as a variable-to-expression dictionary, `get`, `set`, and `has`.
+Write unit tests for these things:
+ * setMetavariable, isMetavaraible, clearMetavariable
+ * Match get, set, clear, has

+Implement all of the following, creating unit tests for them as you go.
- * Give it a member for marking that a substitution of A to B is in force, for any two expressions A and B.  A third parameter will specify whether the subsitution is required (=) or optional (~), and should also be stored.
-Give it another method for removing a substitution.
+ * Give Match a member for marking that a substitution of A to B is in force, for any two expressions A and B.  A third parameter will specify whether the subsitution is required (=) or optional (~), and should also be stored.
+ * Make getters for all of the substitution data, including one for just whether a substitution has been stored.
+ * Give Match a method for removing a substitution.
- * Give it a member for marking which subtrees it has visited, and storing them in an internal list.
+ * Give Match a member for marking which subtrees it has visited, and storing them in an internal list.
 It only does anything if a substitution is in force; otherwise it does nothing.
+ * Give Match a member that checks whether it (a) has a substitution, and (b) that substitution is required, and (c) applying it would alter any of the already-visited subtrees.
+Return true if all are true, false otherwise.
+Call this `backCheckSubstitution()`.
- * When setting a substitution, do all possible metavariable replacements on both halves of it.
-Also augment `set` so that all future metavariable instantiations are immediately applied to both halves of the substitution.
-For both of those functions, if the two halves of the substitution become fully instantiated (no metavariables) then ensure that the substitution is either optional or alters no previously-visited subtrees; return true/false accordingly.
+ * When Match stores a substitution, do all possible metavariable replacements on both halves of it.
+If it becomes fully instantiated then return the result of `backCheckSubstitution()`.
+Otherwise return true.
- * Make getters for all of the substitution data, including one for just whether a substitution has been stored.
- * Give it a member for checking whether a required substitution would alter any of the already-visited subtrees.
+ * Augment Match's `set` so that it applies the metavariable instantiation being stored, immediately, to both halves of any substitution that it has stored.
+If it becomes fully instantiated then return the result of `backCheckSubstitution()`.
+Otherwise return true.
- * Give it a method for cloning itself.
+ * Give Match a `copy()` method.
- * Give it a method for applying itself to an expression, replacing all metavariables with their current instantiations.
+ * Give Match a method for applying itself to an expression, replacing all metavariables with their current instantiations.
- * Give it a method for finding in its first-visited subtree (the whole pattern) all metavariables, and then creating instantiations for all those that don't yet have them, to names like "unused_1", "unused_2", ...
+ * Give Match a method for finding in its first-visited subtree (the whole pattern) all metavariables, and then creating instantiations for all those that don't yet have them, to names like "unused_1", "unused_2", ...
- * Create extensive unit tests for the above class and its algorithms.

 Now, the main routine.
  * Implement the matching algorithm after the following psuedocode.